katielin42/EE-Capstone/README.md

 + If SD card logs aren't removed after powering off the board, they will be wiped at the next instance the board is powered up.
 + SD card cannot be removed in the middle of operation.
 + SD card might die due to too many writes, just replace a new micro SD card if you notice the EVCU firmware behaving weirdly with the SD card.

+**The code also works with the dev board.
+However, several changes need to be made in the .ioc**
++ uSD_detect pin needs to be changed from PC7 to PA5.
++ Clock configurations need to be set: HSE